 If you are or were a member of the armed forces, and reenlist, enlist, or voluntarily extend an enlistment in a combat or combat support skill of the Individual Ready Reserve (IRR) of an armed force for a period of three to six years beyond your obligation, you may be paid a bonus.
 A bonus may not be paid if you have failed to complete satisfactorily any original term of enlistment in the armed forces.

 The amount of a bonus may not exceed $10,000, and is determined by the specific services.

 A bonus paid may be paid either in a lump sum, annual installments, or a combination of the two as determined by the specific service component.

-A person who receives a bonus payment and who fails to serve satisfactorily in the Individual Ready Reserve shall refund an amount according to the fraction of time that was not served satisfactorily.
+A person who receives a bonus payment and who fails to serve satisfactorily in the Individual Ready Reserve will have to pay back a prorated amount of the bonus for the time that was not served satisfactorily.